Please update your browser.

 Employee Political Action Committees

 The JPMorgan Chase & Co.
 Political Action Committees (PACs) are funded entirely by voluntary contributions from eligible employees.
 They support candidates, parties and committees whose views on specific issues are consistent with the Firm’s priorities, and fund dues payments and ballot contributions to entities organized under Section 527 of the IRC.
 Contributions are directed by GRPP on a bi-partisan basis and are not made to candidates running for U.S. president.
 In deciding whom to support, GRPP prioritizes candidates that represent the communities we serve, that serve on relevant committees or in leadership positions and that have shown support for policies and initiatives of importance to the Firm.
+Policies and initiatives of importance to the Firm fall in the following areas:

 The Head of GRPP is responsible for administration and supervision of the PACs, with oversight by the PRC.
 PAC contributions are reported to and made publicly available by the Federal Election Commission and relevant State or local election authorities in accordance with applicable law.
 The Firm publishes a summary of our PAC’s contributions on our Political Engagement Report.